muhammadyaseen/muhammadyaseen.github.io/index.md

 Project presentation: [A Smart Safety Gadget for Avoiding Accidents in Warehouse Environment](https://www.slideshare.net/MuhammadYaseenAftab1/a-smart-safety-gadget-for-avoiding-accidents-in-warehouse-environment)

-* **Oximeter** [(Project Link)](http://rcai.pk/ResearchCenterAI/project/p8.html): In this project I worked on a Bluetooth enabled low-power oximeter which measures blood-oxygen level and heart rate.
+* **Oximeter**: In this project I worked on a Bluetooth enabled low-power oximeter which measures blood-oxygen level and heart rate.
 My responsibilities included writing code in **C/C++** for interfacing the hardware components.
 I also developed an Android app **Java** for operating device via smartphone.

 <img style="width: 340px; height: 255px;" src="./images/oxi_pres.jpg">